Tank Girl (film): Home media

 Tank Girl was released on DVD in the United States by MGM on April 10, 2001.
 Aaron Beierle from DVD Talk gave the DVD three and a half stars out of five for both video and audio quality, though only half a star for special features, noting that only the original trailer was included.

 Shout!
 Factory acquired the rights to several MGM films, including Tank Girl, and subsequently released a US Blu-ray version on November 19, 2013.
 Special features included the original trailer, a 'Making of' featurette, a commentary track with Petty and Talalay, and interviews with Talalay, Petty, and Hardwicke.
 Jeffrey Kauffman from Blu-ray.com gave the version four stars out of five for audio and video quality and three stars for special features.
 M. Enois Duarte from highdefdigest.com gave the version three and a half stars out of five for video quality, four stars for audio quality, and two and a half stars for extras.
 This edition was released in Japan by TC Entertainment in 2016, and by Koch Media in Germany in 2020.
 In Australia, Umbrella Entertainment released a Blu-ray of the film in 2024 with existing features as well as a new video essay and interview with Ripper actor Doug Jones.

+In January 2026, Vinegar Syndrome released a 4K Ultra HD and Blu-ray edition of the film as part of their "Vinegar Syndrome Ultra" line.
+This release features a new 4K restoration from the original camera negative, a 40-page book, a new commentary track by critic Kristen Lopez, and new interviews with Petty, Talalay, and Hardwicke.